agrostar/zzapi/README.md

 Variables that are set during run-time using the setvars option of a request are _not_ written back into any of the variable sets.
 They may overwrite existing variables of the same name loaded from the variable sets during the run session, but not saved permanently.

-All the hand-edited yaml files are meant to be that way: they will not be touched by runners or document generators.
+All the hand-edited YAML files are meant to be that way: they will not be touched by runners or document generators.

 ## Type